IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/dialect.md

 The goal of this shared task is to advance dialectal speech translation in diglossic communities.
 Specifically, we focus on Tunisian-to-English speech translation, with additional ASR and MT resources in Modern Standard Arabic.
 Participants will be provided with the following datasets:

 -  (a) 160 hours of Tunisian conversational speech, with manual transcripts
--  (b) 200k lines of manual translations of the above Tunisian transcripts into English, making a three-way parallel data that supports end-to-end speech translation models
+-  (b) 200k lines of manual translations of the above Tunisian transcripts into English, making a three-way parallel data (i.e. aligned audio, transcript, translation) that supports end-to-end speech translation models
 -  (c) 1200 hours of Modern Standard Arabic (MSA) broadcast news with transcripts for ASR, available from [MGB-2](https://arabicspeech.org/mgb2/) (Specifically, MGB-2 contains an estimated 70% MSA, with the rest being a mix of Egyptian, Gulf, Levantine, and North African dialectal Arabic.
 All of the MGB-2 train data is allowed.)
 -  (d) ~42,000k lines of bitext in MSA-English for MT, available for download from [OPUS](https://opus.nlpl.eu) ([Opensubtitles](https://opus.nlpl.eu/OpenSubtitles-v2018.php), [UN](https://conferences.unite.un.org/UNCorpus), [QED](https://opus.nlpl.eu/QED-v2.0a.php), [TED](https://opus.nlpl.eu/TED2020-v1.php), [GlobalVoices](https://opus.nlpl.eu/GlobalVoices-v2017q3.php), [News-Commentary](https://opus.nlpl.eu/News-Commentary-v16.php)).
 For convenience, these six corpora is packaged in a single 2GB tar file [here](https://www.cs.jhu.edu/~kevinduh/j/iwslt22/iwslt22-dialect-bitext.tgz).

-Datasets (a) and (b) are new resources developed by the LDC, which will be released for free to the IWSLT participants.
+Datasets (a) and (b) are new resources developed by the LDC, which will be provided to the IWSLT participants at no cost.
 The development and test sets (~3 hours each) are also three-way parallel and have the same characteristics.
 These datasets have been manually segmented at the utterance level.
 Participants will build end-to-end or cascaded systems that take Tunisian speech as input and generate English text as final output.

 Participants can build systems for evaluation in any of these conditions:
 - <b>Basic condition</b>: train on datasets (a) and (b) only.
 This uses only Tunisian-English resources; the smaller dataset and simpler setup makes this ideal for participants starting out in speech translation research.